Skip to main content

 ENMU and Academic Libraries

 Eastern New Mexico University in Portales has built a strong academic community in the Clovis-Portales corridor since its founding in 1927.
-Faculty libraries across the humanities, sciences, education, and professional programs represent decades of academic reading, and when a professor retires or an estate is settled, the resulting collection often contains academic texts worth selling.
-I evaluate ENMU-area collections the same way I evaluate any academic library — specialized texts in active demand are worth cash, general textbooks are donation material.
-I also buy the regional history literature that ENMU's humanities faculty and local history researchers have accumulated — southeastern New Mexico history, Llano Estacado geography, and the broader literature of the High Plains and Chihuahuan Desert regions.
+Faculty libraries across the humanities, sciences, education, and professional programs represent decades of academic reading, and when a professor retires or an estate is settled, the resulting collection often contains academic texts with real resale value.
+I evaluate ENMU-area collections the same way I evaluate any academic library — specialized texts in active demand have a market, general textbooks are donation material.
+I also take the regional history literature that ENMU's humanities faculty and local history researchers have accumulated — southeastern New Mexico history, Llano Estacado geography, and the broader literature of the High Plains and Chihuahuan Desert regions.

 Potash Industry and Mining Literature